ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 <div class="alert alert-warning" role="alert" markdown="1">
-If you get a dialog saying '<strong>Error: Connection failed. bash: x2golistsessions: command not found</strong>', then you have missed configuring a 'Proxy server' in Steps 7-8 of Section 'Setup of the X2Go Client (once)'.
+If you get a dialog saying '**Error: Connection failed. bash: x2golistsessions: command not found**', then you have missed configuring a 'Proxy server' in Steps 7-8 of Section 'Setup of the X2Go Client (once)'.
 </div>